Can the abuser have a gun?

 - Give a copy of the order to anyone who is named in and protected by the order.

 - If the court has not given you an extra copy for your local law enforcement agency, you may want to take one of your extra copies and deliver it to them.

 - You may wish to consider changing your locks and your phone number.

 Ongoing safety planning is important after receiving the order.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
-Many batterers obey orders for protection, but some do not.
+Many abusers obey orders for protection, but some do not.
 It is important to build on the things you have already been doing to keep yourself safe.
-For more information please visit the Safety Tips page.
+For more information, please visit the Safety Planning page.
 Advocates at local domestic violence programs can assist you in designing a safety plan and can provide other forms of support.

 What can I do if the abuser violates the order?

-If the abuser violates any of the following terms of an ex parte or full order of protection, it can be a class A misdemeanor (or, if the abuser has previously pleaded/been found guilty of a prior violation within the past 5 years, it can be a class D felony):
+If the abuser violates any of the following terms of an ex parte or full order of protection, it can be a class A misdemeanor or, if the abuser has previously pleaded or been found guilty of a prior violation within the past five years, it can be a class D felony:

 - s/he violates a term regarding child custody;

 - s/he enters your home, place of employment, or school; or